-On Monday, May 20, 2013 the Monday Book Discussion Group will talk about Battle Hymn of the Tiger Mother by Amy Chua.
+On Monday, May 20, 2013 the Monday Book Discussion Group talked about Battle Hymn of the Tiger Mother by Amy Chua.

 Copies of book discussion titles are available at the Massillon Public Library’s Reference Desk.
 This program is free and no registration is required.